-Dear Date:
+Date:

-per of the Senior Leadership Team (SLT) today because behaviour as referred to in the school's behaviour
+Your child has been sent to a member of the Senior Leadership Team (SLT) today because they did not demonstrate pro-social behaviour as referred to in the school's behaviour policy.

 (brief description of the behaviour)

 Our positive behaviour policy is in place to ensure a safe learning environment and can only work if it is supported by everyone.
 Please discuss what happened with your child and explain to them how important it is to demonstrate appropriate behaviour for learning.
 Then fill in the lower part of this letter and return it to school tomorrow so we know you have discussed your child's behaviour with them.

 Receipt of this letter means your child has accrued 1 point against their name in the behaviour book.
 Please note that a child gaining 5 points in one term will have an automatic one-day suspension.

-f you would like to speak to a member of the SLT about today's incident, please telephone the office to make an appointment.
+If you would like to speak to a member of the SLT about today's incident, please telephone the office to make an appointment.

 Yours sincerely

 On behalf of the SLT

-I have read this letter and discussed l its contents with my child.
+I have read this letter and discussed its contents with my child.

 Child's name: Class:

 Signed: